Cesare Maestri: Cerro Torre

 Cesarino Fava, who had moved to live in Argentina after WW2, wrote to Maestri in 1953 suggesting that he should visit South America to attempt the unclimbed Cerro Torre.
-It wasn't until December 1957 that Maestri first reached the continent and on that occassion he was a member of a CAI expedition led by Bruno Detassis.
+It wasn't until December 1957 that Maestri first reached the continent and on that occasion, he was a member of a CAI expedition led by Bruno Detassis.

 1959 expedition

 In 1959, Maestri returned to Patagonia to attempt the north-east ridge of the still unclimbed Cerro Torre.
-The party consisited of Maestri, Cesarino Fava and the Austrian guide Toni Egger.
+The party consisted of Maestri, Cesarino Fava and the Austrian guide Toni Egger.
 Egger and Maestri had first met at the Lavaredohütte in the Tre Cima in 1956, the first time that they climbed together was on Cerro Torre.

 The three ascended a steep corner below the Col of Conquest (between Cerro Torre and Torre Egger), Fava then turned back and Maestri and Egger headed for the summit.
 Six days later Fava found Maestri lying face down and almost buried in the snow.
-They returned to base camp, with Maestri claiming that he and Egger had reached the summit but Egger had been swept to his death by an avalanche as they were descending.
+They returned to base camp, with Maestri claiming that he and Egger had reached the summit, but Egger had been swept to his death by an avalanche as they were descending.

 Skepticism toward Maestri's 1959 account mounted as it became evident how difficult the alleged route is even with the advances in technique made through the first decade of the next century.
 Among the doubters are many well-known alpinists including Carlo Mauri, who had failed to climb the mountain in 1958 and in 1970, Reinhold Messner, and Ermanno Salvaterra, who had defended Maestri until successfully completing roughly the same route himself in 2005.
 The criticism was also taken up by British climber and writer Ken Wilson, editor of Mountain magazine.
 Besides citing the impossibility of the climb given the ice-climbing tools available in those years, the critics point out that Maestri's description of his route is detailed and accurate up to a glacier substantially lower than where Cesarino Fava claimed to have turned back, but vague and impossible to trace on the mountain thereafter; and that bolts, pitons, fixed ropes and other equipment used by the 1959 expedition is plentiful up to that glacier, but absent thereafter.
 Nevertheless, Maestri consistently maintained his version of events, as did Fava, who died in April 2008.

 In 2015, Rolando Garibotti and Kelly Cordes showed the photo Maestri claimed was taken on the east wall of Cerro Torre, was taken on Perfil de Indio.